Wonderfall/dockerfiles/nginx/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c5/Nginx_logo.svg/115px-Nginx_logo.svg.png)

 #### What is this?
-It is nginx statically linked against LibreSSL, with the following modules embedded : ngx_brotli (Brtoli compression support) and headers_more.
+It is nginx statically linked against LibreSSL, with the following modules embedded : ngx_brotli (Brotli compression support) and headers_more.
 Secured by default (no root processes, even the master one), so it should be safe to use.

 #### Features
 - Based on Alpine Linux Edge.